marijnh/Eloquent-JavaScript/09_regexp.md

 {{index "parseINI function", parsing}}

 The code goes over the file's lines and builds up an object.
-Properties at the top are stored directly into the object, whereas properties found in sections are stored in sub-objects stored under the section's name.
-The `section` binding points at the object that holds the current section.
+Properties at the top are stored directly into that object, whereas properties found in sections are stored in a separate section object.
+The `section` binding points at the object for the current section.

 There are two kinds of significant lines—section headers or property lines.
 When a line is a regular property, it is stored in the current